junxit/us-congress-bills-112/metadata.md

 - 2012-11-27 — Mr. Bilirakis moved to suspend the rules and pass the bill, as amended.
 - 2012-11-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 1 (Roll no. 609). (text: CR H6439)
 - 2012-11-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 1 (Roll no. 609).(text: CR H6439)
+- 2012-11-28 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.